MiguelArgentina/html-css-capstone-project/README.md

 # Week 4 Project on Microverse 2.0 Program - HTML&CSS Capstone Project

-> This project asses the understanding if the first three weeks at Microverse Curriculum.
+> The goal of this project is to asses the understanding if the first three weeks at Microverse Curriculum.
 It will be built using a mix of float, gris, flexbox and Booststrap framework.
 The goal is to create an online shop demo for a Toy store.

 # Built With